ms-jpq/chadtree/README.md

 Either use `:CHADhelp keybind` or open in browser using [`:CHADhelp keybind --web`](https://github.com/ms-jpq/chadtree/tree/chad/docs/KEYBIND.md)

+### FAQ

+Q: Sometimes Windows will get stuck with CHADTree decorations when I do not want them to be, how do I resolve this?

+A: Run `:CHADrestore`

 ### Recommendations

 Add a hotkey to clear quickfix list: